 Looking at outcomes with long-acting buprenorphine formulations

-This event explored the sharing of best-practice treatment approaches using long-acting buprenorphine formulations including patient-reported outcomes and perspectives from a key national pilot.
-We heard their perspectives, including those from patient to learn more about:
+This event explored the sharing of best-practice treatment approaches using long-acting buprenorphine formulations, including patient-reported outcomes and perspectives from a key national pilot.
+As well as hearing their views, we also heard the perspectives of a patient to learn more about his direct experience with opioid-dependence treatment.

 The IOTOD webinar ‘Can we offer our opioid-dependent patients greater freedom?
 Looking at outcomes with long-acting buprenorphine formulations’ is supported by grant funding from Camurus.
 The educational programme is run at arm’s length from the financial supporters and all content is created by the faculty.
 No funder has had input into the content of the materials or presentations used in the educational programme.
 PCM Scientific is the medical education company acting as scientific secretariat and webinar organiser.